-As a member of the Berkeley Carroll Key Society, we are here to give our prospective students and families an accurate and enjoyable representation of our school.
-We strive to create a friendly atmosphere where prospective students and their families feel welcome.
-We educate visitors about our academic program, share how active of a school BC is and let them know we are more than just scholars.
-We are students who are busy on the field or court, on the stage, in the studio, at NYU Poly or in a foreign country.
-We always treat our prospective students and their families like visitors to our home.
+Berkeley Carroll Key Society members are here to provide prospective students and families with an accurate and enjoyable representation of the school.
+They strive to create a friendly atmosphere where prospective students and their families feel welcome, They educate visitors about BC's academic program, share insight into how active the school's student life is, and show visitors that BC students are more than just scholars.
+Key members are busy wherever they go: on the field or court, on the stage, in the studio, at NYU Poly or abroad.
+They always treat prospective students and their families like visitors to their home.

 For more information on The Key Society, click here.

 The Peer Leadership program at Berkeley Carroll is a unique opportunity for students to have a direct and palpable impact on the quality of community life in the Upper School.

 Meeting on a weekly basis over the course of a year as mentors with a small group of freshmen, high school seniors help ease the transition into high school by providing a forum where students of different ages and backgrounds can build friendships based not just on the respectful recognition of differences but on an appreciation for their common interests and goals.

 The senior peer leaders provide classes that focus on building relationships, fostering collaboration, increasing self-confidence, developing problem solving skills and acquiring decision making strategies.